Canadians Abroad and Returning Travelers

 - Credit unions are now also enabled to offer these loans to their clients.

-• a Canada Revenue Agency business number, and filed a 2018 or 2019 tax return.
+• a Canada Revenue Agency business number, and to have filed a 2018 or 2019 T1 or T2 tax return showing corporate revenues for that year.

 Canada Emergency Commercial Rent Assistance (CECRA) for Small Business